0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     string path = ".\\MyApp\\Countries";

-    // Creating a sub-directory with the static class Directory Directory.CreateDirectory(path + "\\Sub1");
+    // Creating a sub-directory with the static class Directory.
+    Directory.CreateDirectory(path + "\\Sub1");

-    // Creating a sub-directory with the class DirectoryInfo DirectoryInfo dir = new DirectoryInfo(path);
+    // Creating a sub-directory with the class DirectoryInfo.
+    DirectoryInfo dir = new DirectoryInfo(path);
     dir.CreateSubDirectory("Sub2");

+    // Getting the sub-directories with the static class Directory. string[] subDirs = Directory.GetDirectories(path); // Retuns an array of paths (strings)

+    // Getting the sub-directories with the class DirectoryInfo.
+    DirectoryInfo[] subDirsInfo = DirectoryInfo.GetDirectories(); // Retuns an array of DirectoryInfo objects
 ```

 -   Useful properties of the `DirectoryInfo` class: `A`, `B`.
 Example: